 Are your courses eligible for professional development?

-For professional services firms, most of your staff will have on-going or continuing professional development requirements.
+For many organisations in professional services, most of your staff will have on-going or continuing professional development requirements.
 If so, check that the training from your training provider will qualify for professional development in your industry and they can provide appropriate documentation for your staff.
 Ideally, their content may have already been reviewed by your industry body for accreditation.

 What are your facilitator’s qualifications and how are they evaluated?